Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: Conclusion

 \section{Conclusion}

-In this work, we address the medical MRC problem with a new dataset \textbf{CMedMRC} constructed.
+In this work, we address medical MRC with a new dataset \textbf{CMedMRC} constructed.
 An in-depth analysis of the dataset is conducted, including statistics, characteristics, required MRC skills, etc. Moreover, we propose the \textbf{CMedBERT} model, which can help the pre-trained model better understand domain terms by retrieving entities from medical knowledge bases.
 Experimental results confirm the effectiveness of our model.
-In the future, we will further explore how knowledge can improve the performance of models.
+In the future, we will explore how knowledge can improve the performance of models in the medical domain.